 He has served the Institution of Civil Engineers in several capacities, including Chairman of the Maritime Civil Engineering Board.
 John joined the Board of Montrose Port Authority in 2009 and was elected Chairman in 2017.

-Peter was educated at Montrose Academy before completing an engineering degree at Heriot-Watt University in Edinburgh.
+A Board member since 2015, Peter was educated at Montrose Academy before completing an engineering degree at Heriot-Watt University in Edinburgh.
 From there he started his career with Halliburton and pursued an engineering career within the oil and gas sector which has spanned some 39 years, working in roles within Sparrows Offshore, Drexel, Tuboscope and National Oilwell Varco (NOV).
 In his latter years with Tuboscope and NOV, he was responsible for running the company’s Eastern Hemisphere operations.

 For the past 10 years, Peter has worked in an advisory and executive management capacity with oil and gas private equity firm SCF Partners, including four spells as acting CEO of portfolio businesses.
 He is currently the interim CEO of global rental and service company Centurion Group Ltd, headquartered in the UK, but with businesses in the USA, Canada, Europe, South East Asia and Australia.